mcvine/mcvine/docs/sphinx/Tutorials-PowderKernel.rst

    *Fig. 3 Diffraction with SimplePowderDiffractionKernel and NDMonitor(q)*

-Due to the fact that the monitor detects the vector component perpendicular to the monitor only :math:`q_z`, selective values of the wave vector will be displayed.
 In `Al.laz` file we provided 26 diffraction planes and this should correspond to the 26 diffraction peaks in the detector.
-The only condition for that is that it should be large enough to include all of the diffraction rings.
+The only condition for that is that it should be large enough to include the diffraction rings.